June 17, 2020

 Bob Perry (email@example.com, 7818935410)

-Technology has been central to human civilization from the beginning.
+THIS EVENT WILL BE BROADCAST LIVE as a Zoom webinar and streamed live on the Museum's Facebook page! - Technology has been central to human civilization from the beginning.
 Throughout most of our existence, technological and social changes happened slowly.
 However, this pace accelerated around the turn of the 19th century.
 Innovations like the steam engine, telegraphy, electrification, the automobile, the electronic mass media, and, lately, computing and information systems have transformed the ways in which we communicate, travel, work, and play.

 The impact of technology on our everyday lives leads many of us to the conclusion that technology shapes society.
 In this conversation, we will explore the relationship between technological change and social change.
 We will pay particular attention to the telegraph, the first technology to harness electricity, and the first step toward today’s world of the Internet and smartphones.